CAMMA-public/MultiBypass140/README.md

 - 140 LRYGB surgical videos from two centers.
 - 5 fold cross-validation metadata (train, validation, and test sets) defining the official splits of the dataset, which consists of images extracted at 1 fps.
 - Training pipelines for baseline spatial and temporal models (CNN, CNN + LSTM, CNN + TCN) described in [Lavanchy2023MultiBypass140](https://arxiv.org/abs/2312.11250).
+- The IAE categories include bleeding, mechanical injury, thermal injury, ischmic injury and insufficient closure of anastomosis.
+The severity of the events in the range of 1 - 5, with 0 for "no IAE".

 # Get Started